 How Much Extra Waste Do We Create At Christmas?

-This year, zero waste has been a hot topic, from ‘ban the straw’ to retail support for re-usable coffee cups.
-So, let’s not lose sight of that at Christmas.
-We have compiled some of the easiest ways for you to enjoy a fun zero waste Christmas with your family and friends with these 7 zero waste Christmas ideas.
+So, let’s not lose sight of this hard work at Christmas time.
+We have compiled some of the easiest ways for you to enjoy a fun zero waste Christmas with your family and friends with these seven zero waste Christmas ideas.

 1. Gift Experiences, Not Presents this Christmas

 Gifting is a huge source of waste at Christmas.
-Not only are many of the novelty gifts on sale impractical, poorly made and unnecessary items, impulsively brought at Christmas in the name of giving, but every gifted item is more often than not wrapped in single-use packaging.
-Whether your gifts come in decorative wrapping paper or those ugly single-use plastic moulds, by avoiding gift buying, you’ll help to massively reduce waste this Christmas.
+Not only are many of the novelty gifts on sale impractical, poorly made and unnecessary items, impulsively brought at Christmas in the name of giving, but every gifted item is often wrapped in single-use packaging too.

 What are the benefits of gifting experiences, not presents?

-- Experience gifts encourage social time as a family or group of friends.
+- Connect with those you love – experience gifts encourage quality time as a family or group of friends.

-- Experience gifts allow you to make new memories together – there’s nothing like trying new things with the people you love and laughing if you can’t get that new thing quite right!
+- Make new memories together – there’s nothing like trying new, hilarious things with the people you love.

-- Gifting an experience could help develop your loved one’s passion, interest or hobby.
+- Invest in your loved one – gifting an experience could help develop someone else’s passion, interest or hobby.

-- Last but not least, experience gifts help to reduce your packaging waste this Christmas.
+- Reduce waste – last but not least, experience gifts help to reduce your packaging waste at Christmas.

 2. Buy Gifts That Will Be Used

-- Organic cotton clothes that give back and come in recycled packaging like the Choose Love range in support of refugees
+- Choose Organic cotton clothes that give back and come in recycled packaging – we like the Choose Love range in support of refugees.

-- Ombar’s Organic Chocolate Buttons which come in bags made from plant fibres
+- Some ethical chocolate – chocolate is a popular choice that can be made ethical with Ombar’s Organic Chocolate Buttons which are vegan and come in bags made from plant fibres.

 3. Agree Not To Buy This Christmas